Python Tkinter Stopwatch

 In this tutorial, we will learn how to create a simple stopwatch using Python tkinter.
-It is easy to create a stopwatch in Python.
-Let us start with the Python Tkinter stopwatch.
+We’ll build a basic GUI with start, stop, and reset buttons to track a real Python GUI application.

 • The stopwatch is a simple counting of numbers.